awsdocs/amazon-mwaa-user-guide/doc_source/vpc-create.md

 The following image shows where you can find the **Create MWAA VPC** button on the Amazon MWAA console\.

-![\[This image shows where you can find the Create MWAA VPC on the MWAA console.\]](http://docs.aws.amazon.com/mwaa/latest/userguide/images/mwaa-console-create-vpc.png)
+![\[This image shows where you can find the Create MWAA VPC on the Amazon MWAA console.\]](http://docs.aws.amazon.com/mwaa/latest/userguide/images/mwaa-console-create-vpc.png)

 ### Option two: Creating a VPC network *with* Internet access<a name="vpc-create-template-private-or-public"></a>